hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/_experiments/prepare_new_campaign.py.md

 **Description**: This class is responsible for managing and editing AliExpress campaigns.

-**Inherits**: The class inherits from `AliCampaignEditor` in the `src.suppliers.suppliers_list.aliexpress.campaign` module, so it utilizes functionalities from that base class.
+**Inherits**: The class inherits from `AliCampaignEditor` in the `src.suppliers.suppliers_list.aliexpress_com.campaign` module, so it utilizes functionalities from that base class.

 **Attributes**: